Supported data stores

 Google Sheets [Experimental]

 The Google Sheets data store is a cloud-based spreadsheet application that stores data in tables.
 It is useful for storing data in a spreadsheet format.
 It is not the default data store for bal persist.
-Therefore, you need to explicitly specify the data store when initializing bal persist in your application as follows.
+Therefore, you need to specify the data store explicitly when generating the bal persist client APIs for Google Sheets.

 Copy